canonical/cloud-init/doc/rtd/explanation/kernel-cmdline.rst

 Then, when the datasource runs, it will find that config already available.

-# TODO say something about datasource detection override
+# TODO: say something about datasource detection override
+# TODO: document cloud-init=disabled (also, does this work on non-systemd)

 So, to be able to configure the MAAS datasource by controlling the kernel command line from outside the image, you can append: